-Nerf bars got their name from exactly that … being able to take a minor knock or two … coping with being ‘nerfed’, either by a rock, or perhaps another vehicle … they just offer a little more protection than a bare panel or sill.
+Nerf bars got their name from exactly that – being able to take a minor knock or two.
+They can cope with being ‘nerfed’, either by a rock, or perhaps another vehicle.
+They just offer a little more protection than a bare panel or sill.

-Choosing the best nerf bars can often be as much about styling as anything else, and it could be argued that aside from looking slightly different, all nerf bars are pretty much the same thing … all made from steel, all offering a step, and all bolt-on easily without the need to start tearing into the vehicle.
+Choosing the best nerf bars can often be as much about styling as anything else.
+It could be argued that aside from looking slightly different, all nerf bars are pretty much the same thing.
+They’re all made from steel, all offering a step, and all bolt-on easily without the need to start tearing into the vehicle.

 The Best Nerf Bars

-They’re available in a number of different finishes – gloss black, polished stainless steel and textured black – the textured black finish is something similar to what you may see (finish wise) being used as a truck bed liner.
+They’re available in a number of different finishes – gloss black, polished stainless steel and textured black.
+The textured black finish is something similar to what you may see (finish wise) being used as a truck bed liner.
 All hardware and fittings come in the kit.
 Proudly designed and manufactured in Houston, TX.

 - Rating: 4.5 / 5